tinfoilboy/sonne/README.md

 ## Configuration

 sonne is meant to be configured to change languages supported or files to ignore.
-These options are configured with a file named `.sonne.yml`.
+These options are configured with a file named `.sonne.json`.
 These are the supported options.
-A default configuration is placed into your home directory at `~/.sonne.yml` with language definitions and default settings.
+A default configuration is placed into your home directory at `~/.sonne.json` with language definitions and default settings.

 ### `ignore-hidden`

 Specifies whether or not hidden files and directories should be ignored.
-Default:

-    ignore-hidden: true
+Default is true.

 ### `languages`

 An array of language blocks containing information on language name, associated extensions, and comment tokens.
-Check the root `.sonne.yml` to see how to structure these blocks and add your own.
+Check the root `.sonne.json` to see how to structure these blocks and add your own.

 ### `ignore`